readersinternational/readersinternational.org/_books/wings-of-stone.md

 <br><br>
 *“Ty-Casper’s writing is hypnotic and elliptical...the horrors of the twilight years of the Marcos regime glow through the haze, making this book significant.”* KIRKUS REVIEWS
 <br><br>
+*“The work of this Filipino novelist writing in English makes much that is published in the English-speaking world look trivial.
+It is yet another example of the enrichment of English literature by a Third World culture… Not that the West will be allowed much chance to appreciate the feat.
+Unlike, say, Latin Americans, Filipino writers have no literary kudos outside the Philippines.
+They do not necessarily have much in their own country…"* SOUTH MAGAZINE
+<br><br>
 Cover image: *Search* by Filipino artist Benedicto Cabrera ("BenCab")
 ---